dorkamotorka/ebpf-labs/labs/my-first-ebpf-program-5120140e/index.md

 Now, to actually run the compiled `hello` binary and eBPF applications in general, the `CAP_BPF` [Linux capability](https://man7.org/linux/man-pages/man7/capabilities.7.html) is required.

-That's mandatory because the logic almost always uses privileged BPF operations like loading the eBPF code into the kernel (, creating eBPF maps, loading BTF information, iterating over programs and maps, etc.).
+That's mandatory because the logic almost always uses privileged BPF operations like loading the eBPF code into the kernel, creating eBPF maps, loading BTF information, iterating over programs and maps, etc.

 ::remark-box
 ---